FOSTERS NEEDED! Find out more here >

 STEP 5: Introduce the Dog in Your Home

 We understand that you may not be sure how a dog will work out to fit your family’s needs, without bringing it home first.
 We offer suggestions to make sure the dog becomes a suitable family member.
 Training is necessary for German Shepherd Dogs.
 If for any reason you cannot keep your adopted dog, you must return the dog to Big Cypress German Shepherd Rescue.
 If you have traveled to obtain your dog, it is expected that you will return your dog in the event that it does not work out.
-Our goal is to place the right dog in the right home, but there is an adjustment period for every adoption.
+Our goal is to place the right dog in the right home, but there is an adjustment period for every adoption and is referred to as our Two Week Shutdown.

 The foster parent of your dog or a BCGSR representative will contact you to find out how things are going.